-The MSc in Artificial Intelligence is a taught postgraduate course aimed at graduates in disciplines with a large mathematics component, such as Mathematics, Physics and some types of Engineering.
+The MSc in Artificial Intelligence is a taught postgraduate course aimed at graduates in disciplines with a large mathematics component, such as Mathematics, Physics and some types of Engineering or mathematical Economics.
 To apply, it is not necessary to have studied computer science previously.

 The programme includes specialised intensive training in programming and AI, with a wide choice of elective modules, a group project and a large individual project.
 There are opportunities to do both the group and individual projects with leading companies working on applications of AI.

 The course will enable graduates to master the mathematical skills to understand and implement modern statistical machine learning methods, to master the logical foundations of AI, to master a variety of current AI and machine learning techniques and develop insight into problems involved in their application, to develop the ability to evaluate the effectiveness of particular implementations, to develop the ability to deal with real-world data and scenarios and to apply and adjust techniques to realistic applications.
 Through an intensive module on python programming with a focus on AI applications, and the use of python in other modules on machine learning, the degree will also enable students to graduate as skilled AI programmers.

 This course is also a suitable preparation for PhD studies.